-For the treatment of metastatic EGFRm NSCLCFIRST-LINE TAGRISSO
+For the treatment of metastatic EGFRm NSCLC

-The majority of TAGRISSO adverse reactions were Grade 1 or 2
+The majority of TAGRISSO adverse reactions were Grade 1 or 21

 Adverse reaction data are based on median duration of therapy of 16.2 months for first-line TAGRISSO and 11.5 months for erlotinib/gefitinib.2

-At 3 years, nearly 30% of patients were still being treated with TAGRISSO vs 9% with erlotinib/gefitinib (28% vs 9%)3RTI, respiratory tract infection. *NCI CTCAE v4.0. †One Grade 5 (fatal) event was reported (diarrhea) for EGFR-TKI comparator. ‡Includes rash, rash generalized, rash erythematous, rash macular, rash maculopapular, rash papular, rash pustular, rash pruritic, rash vesicular, rash follicular, erythema, folliculitis, acne, dermatitis, dermatitis acneiform, drug eruption, skin erosion. §Includes dry skin, skin fissures, xerosis, eczema, xeroderma. ¶Includes nail bed disorder, nail bed inflammation, nail bed infection, nail discoloration, nail pigmentation, nail disorder, nail toxicity, nail dystrophy, nail infection, nail ridging, onychoclasis, onycholysis, onychomadesis, onychomalacia, paronychia. #Includes pruritus, pruritus generalized, eyelid pruritus. #The frequency of “Prolonged QT Interval” represents reported adverse events in the FLAURA study.
-Frequencies of QTc intervals of >500 ms or >60 ms are presented in Section 5.2 of the Prescribing Information. **Includes fatigue, asthenia.
+At 3 years, nearly 30% of patients were still being treated with TAGRISSO vs erlotinib/gefitinib3‡‡RTI, respiratory tract infection. *NCI CTCAE v4.0. †One Grade 5 (fatal) event was reported (diarrhea) for EGFR-TKI comparator. ‡Includes stomatitis and mouth ulceration. §Includes rash, rash generalized, rash erythematous, rash macular, rash maculopapular, rash papular, rash pustular, rash pruritic, rash vesicular, rash follicular, erythema, folliculitis, acne, dermatitis, dermatitis acneiform, drug eruption, skin erosion, pustule. ||Includes dry skin, skin fissures, xerosis, eczema, xeroderma. ¶Includes nail bed disorder, nail bed inflammation, nail bed infection, nail discoloration, nail pigmentation, nail disorder, nail toxicity, nail dystrophy, nail infection, nail ridging, onychalgia, onychoclasis, onycholysis, onychomadesis, onychomalacia, paronychia. #Includes pruritus, pruritus generalized, eyelid pruritus. **Includes fatigue, asthenia. ††Includes prolonged QT interval reported as adverse reaction. ‡‡In the FLAURA trial, treatment beyond the point of disease progression was allowed as long as there was continued clinical benefit, as judged by the investigator.2

 References: 1.
 TAGRISSO [package insert].
-Wilmington, DE: AstraZeneca Pharmaceuticals LP; 2018.
+Wilmington, DE: AstraZeneca Pharmaceuticals LP; 2021.
 2. Soria JC, Ohe Y, Vansteenkiste J, et al; FLAURA Investigators.
 Osimertinib in untreated EGFR-mutated advanced non-small-cell lung cancer.
 N Engl J Med.
 2018;378(2):113-125.
-3. Ramalingam SS, Gray JE, Ohe Y, et al. Osimertinib vs comparator EGFR-TKI as first-line treatment for EGFRm advanced NSCLC (FLAURA): final overall survival analysis [oral presentation].
-Presented at: European Society of Medical Oncology; September 27-October 1, 2019; Barcelona, Spain.
-Abstract LBA5.
+3. Ramalingam SS, Vansteenkiste J, Planchard D, et al; FLAURA Investigators.
+Overall survival with osimertinib in treated, EGFR-mutated advanced NSCLC.
+N Engl J Med.
+2020;382(1):41-50.

 There are no contraindications for TAGRISSO

-Interstitial lung disease (ILD)/pneumonitis occurred in 3.9% of the 1142 TAGRISSO-treated patients; 0.4% of cases were fatal.
+Interstitial lung disease (ILD)/pneumonitis occurred in 3.7% of the 1479 TAGRISSO-treated patients; 0.3% of cases were fatal.
 Withhold TAGRISSO and promptly investigate for ILD in patients who present with worsening of respiratory symptoms which may be indicative of ILD (eg, dyspnea, cough and fever).
 Permanently discontinue TAGRISSO if ILD is confirmed

 Heart rate-corrected QT (QTc) interval prolongation occurred in TAGRISSO-treated patients.
-Of the 1142 TAGRISSO-treated patients in clinical trials, 0.9% were found to have a QTc >500 msec, and 3.6% of patients had an increase from baseline QTc >60 msec.
+Of the 1479 TAGRISSO-treated patients in clinical trials, 0.8% were found to have a QTc >500 msec, and 3.1% of patients had an increase from baseline QTc >60 msec.
 No QTc-related arrhythmias were reported.
 Conduct periodic monitoring with ECGs and electrolytes in patients with congenital long QTc syndrome, congestive heart failure, electrolyte abnormalities, or those who are taking medications known to prolong the QTc interval.
 Permanently discontinue TAGRISSO in patients who develop QTc interval prolongation with signs/symptoms of life-threatening arrhythmia

-Keratitis was reported in 0.7% of 1142 patients treated with TAGRISSO in clinical trials.
+Keratitis was reported in 0.7% of 1479 patients treated with TAGRISSO in clinical trials.
 Promptly refer patients with signs and symptoms suggestive of keratitis (such as eye inflammation, lacrimation, light sensitivity, blurred vision, eye pain and/or red eye) to an ophthalmologist

 Postmarketing cases consistent with Stevens-Johnson syndrome (SJS) and erythema multiforme major (EMM) have been reported in patients receiving TAGRISSO.
 Withhold TAGRISSO if SJS or EMM is suspected and permanently discontinue if confirmed